3dfsb-dev/3dfsb/README.md

 - More fun: you can now zap away at your files with the lasergun tool!
 For your own protection, nothing is physically deleted from disk, unless y ou explicitly configure the program to do so.
 - Video input device (eg: webcam) file previews: Video4Linux (V4L2) capture devices are now visible in the 3D world and can be viewed just like your movies!
+- No more waiting: fly into your directories instantly, with file previews being loaded asynchronously in the background

 Minor changes
 -------------